 Inadequate iron in the diet, especially in the early years of life, is associated with poor cognitive development.

 In other words, when iron deficiency exists during early brain development, the brain may not reach its full intellectual capacity.

-An iron deficiency can have additional far-reaching consequences, such as poor immunity, fatigue, and poor learning in children.
+An iron deficiency can have additional far-reaching consequences, such as poor immunity, fatigue, and poor learning later in life.

 They may not be getting good sources of iron in their diet, such as beef, poultry, beans and dark leafy greens.